JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code prints all possible different combinations of two digits
+This code checks for lower case characters